kylestengline/pet-finder-mock-up/README.md

 scale project with only the help of Google.
 In the past, I've implemented features to large projects, but never built an entire large scale project; top-to-bottom.
 If you're reading this, then I've accomplished exactly what I set out to do.
-Granted, this site doesn't have the entire functionality of petfinder, and there's still A LOT of work to do, but I'm happy with where it's at currently.
-I've simply come to terms that I'm going to be working on this for a while.
+There's still A LOT of work to do, but I've simply come to terms with the fact that I'm going to be working on this for a while.
 To me, no project is really "finished", because there's always work to be done.

 ## Challenges